-Living our Purpose
+Living Our Purpose

 A good way to delve more deeply into your own Purpose is to ask the simple but important question, “If money and logistics weren’t an issue, what would I do and where would I focus my attention and energy?”

-The size and significance of our personal gap does, however, have an impact on us – the larger the gap, the more out of alignment we may feel, the smaller the gap, the more “on purpose” we may experience our lives.
-Our level of awareness of our gap and our willingness to take action in the direction of narrowing the gap is what will lead us to a life of deeper Purpose.
+The size and significance of our personal gap does, however, have an impact on us – the larger the gap, the more out of alignment we may feel.
+The smaller the gap, the more “on purpose” we may experience our lives.
+Our level of awareness of our gap, and our willingness to take action in the direction of narrowing the gap, is what will lead us to a life of deeper Purpose.

 Living on purpose

-Living on purpose (with a lowercase p) is about how we live our lives on a daily basis.
 How conscious are you?
 How mindful are you?
 How deliberate are you?
 The answers to these questions will vary for each of us based on a variety of factors, and can even vary for most of us throughout the course of a given day, week, or month of our lives.

-As fast as life seems to be moving these days, as much information and communication as we’re exposed to, and as many responsibilities as most of us have, it’s easy to let the “rat race” of life take over without us even being fully aware of it.
+As fast as life seems to be moving these days, as much information and communication as we’re exposed to, and as many responsibilities as most of us have, it’s easy to let the rat race of life take over without us even being fully aware of it.

-Living our Purpose and living on purpose are not easy, and in many cases not even authentically encouraged by those around us.
-There is a lot of agreement within our culture that “life’s hard or, at least, too busy,” or “you can’t really do what you love,” or “you have to just suck it up and take care of business,” and many more along these lines.
 These types of thoughts and beliefs show up in my head on a pretty regular basis, and I hear them from people around me directly or indirectly all the time.
 However, just because we have these common thoughts or beliefs, doesn’t make them true or helpful.

 Hello Mike,